i-norden/golimiter/README.md

-# httplimiter
+# golimiter

-A leaky-bucket based http limiter that can implement whitelisting, blacklisting, and enforce different rate limitations in response to changes in overall api demand
+A leaky-bucket based net/http limiter that can implement whitelisting, blacklisting, and enforce different rate limitations in response to changes in overall api demand